nuxeo/doc.nuxeo.com-content/src/nxdoc/roadmap.md

 The Global Nuxeo Roadmap focuses on:

 - Keeping up with technological innovation
-- Improving scalability and resilience of Nuxeo Server,
+- Improving scalability and resilience of Nuxeo Server
-- Providing greater UX for all Nuxeo apps
+- Providing better UX for all Nuxeo apps
 - Providing online tooling to build content flavored business applications
 - Improving DAM capabilities